To download a copy of the agenda here.

 2. Utilising Cyber Security & Cyber Protection to Your Advantage

-This presentation will examine cyber security from the perspective of information governance to provide an understanding of what is required in terms of IT when it comes to protecting intellectual property, personal data, commercially sensitive information and trade secrets.
-With clinical research being conducted in an increasingly collaborative, multi-organisational environment with inherent risks from an security perspective, Records Managers are ideally positioned to raise awareness and to ensure that requisite levels of protection are in place to ensure compliance.
+With the increased levels of cyber threats as well as additional levels of compliancy being introduced this year, this presentation will examine cyber security from the perspective of information governance to provide an understanding of what is required in terms of IT when it comes to protecting intellectual property, personal data, commercially sensitive information and trade secrets.
+With clinical research being conducted in an increasingly collaborative, multi-organisational environment with inherent risks from a security perspective, Records Managers are ideally positioned to raise awareness and to ensure that requisite levels of protection are in place to ensure compliance.

 3. Patent Litigation and The Role of Records Management